dstolts/Azure_Classroom/2016-12-05-Classroom.md

 ### Classroom Deployment ###

 Creating a new portal is not challenging.
 Just make sure to use the same resource group for all components and service plans in the same region (and create a new group for the first portal).
-For example, it’s possible to use Central Canada as a region but we decided to use West US due to customer locations:
+For example, we decided to use East US due to customer location:

 ![Portal creation]( {{ site.baseurl }}/images/roomsy03.png)